-Intangible fixed assets include especially software and licenses and at initial recognition are recorded at acquisition cost.
-After initial recognition intangible assets are carried in the amount of acquisition cost less accumulated depreciation and impairment.
+Intangible fixed assets include mainly software and licenses and at initial recognition are recorded at acquisition cost.
+After initial recognition intangible assets are carried at the amount of acquisition cost less accumulated amortization and impairment.

 Long term intangible assets with a cost exceeding CZK 60 thousand are amortized based on their useful economic lives.